TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/julia/index.md

 catch e
     error()
 end

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Julia](https://sampleprograms.io/languages/julia) was written by:
+Fibonacci in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - Jeremy Grifski
 - Michael King

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 16 2019 10:06:37.
-The solution was first committed on Oct 12 2018 13:55:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution